hku-ect/gazebosc/README.md

 ---

-### Building Gazebosc
+#### Building Gazebosc

-Once the above dependencies are installed, you are ready to build libsphactor.
+Once the above dependencies are installed, you are ready to build Gazebosc.
 The process for this is much the same:

  * Clone the repo
 ```